Emergency Room Malpractice Lawyer

 If the medical error made in the ER was particularly awful — involving, for example, malicious or illegal activity or resulting in permanent disfigurement or death — we will also fight vigorously to win punitive damages for you.
 Punitive damages are awarded both as a means of punishing the defendant for egregious behavior and as a deterrent to others who might be tempted to engage in similar reckless misconduct.

-Contact An Emergency Room Malpractice Lawyer
+Contact a New York & New Jersey Emergency Room Malpractice Lawyer

 By conducting a thorough investigation, obtaining and evaluating relevant medical records, and relying on the testimony of expert witnesses, we build a convincing claim for a serious emergency room mistake.
 In addition to finding the attorneys at Nagel Rice to be skilled negotiators and powerful litigators, you will also find us to be compassionate human beings, fighting hard to protect your rights and win you just compensation for your suffering.
 You can reach us by phone or by filling out a contact form on our website.